omgnetwork/elixir-omg/docs/roadmap.md

 ## TBN (To Be Named)
 * Removal of confirmation messages in Tesuji Plasma
-* Conditional payments
+* Conditional payments - where payments made only when conditions are met

 ## TBN (To Be Named)
-There are use cases where non-fungible tokens are useful, such as ticketing, unique in game items.
+There are use cases where non-fungible tokens are useful, such as ticketing, unique in-game items.

 * Non-fungible tokens